 Spots and smudges are not what you want on your television screen.
-AHS can help you get your tv screen spot free, improving your viewing pleasure.
+AHS can help you get your TV screen spot free, and improve your viewing pleasure with these easy steps for cleaning your TV screen.

 The picture on today’s TV screens is better than it has ever been.
 Are you old enough to remember static and purple people?
 Having to constantly adjust the color and rabbit ears?
 If you are, then you know that the clarity today is truly amazing.
 You also likely know that if your TV is not brand new, the picture could possibly be even better.

 Likewise, it’s no secret that electronic devices, including televisions, have a way of attracting dust.
 There are, however, a few guidelines for how to clean a TV screen properly.
 Just as important as what to clean it with is what not to put on a TV screen.
-Here are some things to keep in mind to safely remedy the dusty TV screen and get back to that amazing picture clarity.
+Here is the best way to clean your TV screen to get back to that amazing picture clarity.

 There are many confusing designations for the types of TVs used today: CRT, LCD, LED, OLED and Plasma.
 It is always a good idea to first consult your owner’s manual for cleaning instructions or go to the manufacturer’s website.